pcastellanoescuder/POMAShiny/app/mds/help.md

 data and all samples will be used to perform the analysis.
-If the user wants to remove some detected outliers from this test, it’s possible to select all samples except the detected outliers in the Upload Data panel -&gt; Target File tab table and repeat the imputation step.
+If the user wants to remove some detected outliers from this test, it’s possible to select all samples except the detected outliers in the Upload Data panel -\> Target File tab table and repeat the imputation step.

 <img src="pix/rank_prod.png" width="80%"/>